DanilaTravkov/DanilaTravkov/README.md

 </div>
 </div>

-### Thank you for vitisiting my github profile, you can find all relevant developing projects and my other contributions here.
-If you're an employeer please check the social media buttons.
+### Thank you for vitisiting my github profile, you can find my contributions and personal projects.
+If you're an employeer please make sure to check the social media buttons.

 ![Static Badge](https://img.shields.io/badge/test%20badge-purple)